-6 dead, many missing in Germany floods
+7 dead, many missing in Germany floods

 Authorities in the southern Dutch town of Valkenburg, close to the German and Belgian borders, evacuated a care home and a hospice overnight amid flooding that turned the tourist town’s main street into a river, Dutch media reported.

-An unknown number of houses in the southern province of Limburg were hit by flooding as rivers burst their banks.
+The Dutch government sent some 70 troops to the southern province of Limburg late Wednesday to help with tasks including transporting evacuees and filling sandbags as rivers burst their banks.
 There were no reports of injuries linked to flooding in the Netherlands.

+Unusually intense rains have also inundated a swath of northeast France this week, downing trees and forcing the closure of dozens of roads.
+A train route to Luxembourg was disrupted, and firefighters evacuated dozens of people from homes near the Luxembourg and German border and in the Marne region, according to local broadcaster France Bleu.

+The equivalent of two months of rain has fallen on some areas in the last one or two days, according to the French national weather service.
+With the ground already saturated, the service forecast more downpours Thursday and issued flood warnings for 10 regions.